 When you are satisfied with the reheating of your food, carefully take it out of the microwave.
 Protect your hands because it could be very hot.

-Next, carefully lift the lid from the container and allow the food to cool a bit.
+Next, carefully lift the lid from the food storage container and allow the food to cool a bit.

-Reheating food in a plastic container that is not marked as microwave safe is risky.
+Reheating food in a plastic container that is not marked as microwave safe is risky even if it’s a glad container.
 Such containers can not withstand the heat in the microwave (clearly because it was not built for it), resulting in the plastic container melting or bursting from the pressure.

 Other than the heat from the microwave melting the container, there is also the possibility of harmful chemicals from the plastic seeping into your food.
 This can lead to health problems.